 People who are obese or have undergone a gastric bypass

-People who are obese or have a BMI of more than 30, have lower blood vitamin D levels than nonobese people.
+Obese people or those with a BMI of more than 30 have lower blood vitamin D levels than nonobese people studies find.

-While fat doesn’t stop the absorption of vitamin D, it does sequester most of the vitamin D. So obese people need more supplementation of vitamin D.
+And while fat doesn’t stop the absorption of vitamin D, it does sequester most of the vitamin D. For that reason obese people need more supplementation of vitamin D.

-People who have had a gastric bypass have a vitamin D deficiency because the part of the small intestines where vitamin D is absorbed has been bypassed.
+People who have had a gastric bypass tend to have a vitamin D deficiency as well because the part of the small intestines where vitamin D is absorbed has been bypassed.